 At FourFront, we operate in several communities.
 We are a work family serving a valued network of clients.
-We also share the Wayne Junction neighborhood with a growing community of businesses, all of whom identify with the rich history of Philadelphia.
+We also share the Wayne Junction neighborhood with a growing community of businesses, all of whom identify with the rich history of the greater Philadelphia area.
 Like most companies, we were forced to make a sudden shift to working at home due to COVID-19.
 This not only impacted all of our relationships, but also reminded us of how valuable they are.

 Before the pandemic, our team gathered every morning around a pair of beautiful farm tables to share achievements, setbacks, field intel, and other news.
 We laughed a lot and planned our day together.
 These tables served as a community anchor (we ate lunch there too) and a strong reminder of our city pride.
 You see, they were created by a local woodworker who crafted them from vintage wood salvaged from a demolished rowhome.
 There is no doubt we miss their beauty and the old-world feel of our office.
 We look forward to gathering there once again in whatever form that may take.